 Antique Egged buses from the Egged Bus Museum in Holon.
 Photo credit: © Dmitry Mishin

 Getting from Tel Aviv to Eilat with a Rental Car

 From Mitzpe to Eilat, the road is winding and narrow (and it’s where accidents often happen) so please take particular care, especially at night, when there will be long stretches of road with no light.
 If you are easily car sick, we would advise taking this journey in the day, when it’s easier to stop and take a breath!
-The scenery is also beautiful - the desert landscapes are arid and rugged, and as you drive through the Arava, the rocks will turn pink, orange and red in colour.
+The scenery is also beautiful - the desert landscapes are arid and rugged, and as you drive through the Arava, the rocks will turn pink, orange, and red in color.

 Sunset in Eilat area.
 Photo credit: © Oksana Mats

 Getting from Tel Aviv to Eilat by Plane

 This is a fast option and an excellent idea if you need to travel straight to Eilat, after arrival in Israel at Ben Gurion Airport.
 The internal flight will take just under an hour and Arkia, Israel’s domestic carrier operates a service every couple of hours.

 After a long, international flight, taking trains, buses, or renting a car could quickly turn into an ordeal, particularly if you’re very jetlagged.
 Flights cost around $100, so save yourself time and energy - with Arkia, you’ll be in Ramon airport in no time.
 From there, it’s a 15-minute journey to Eilat, either by taxi or local bus.
 Of course, if you want to see desert scenery, you can always catch the bus back to Tel Aviv, on your return leg, or rent a car.

 Musical fountain in Eilat.
 Photo credit: © Oksana Mats